-A lightweight plugin that integrates Litestar web applications with the Model Context Protocol (MCP) by exposing marked routes as MCP tools and resources through REST API endpoints.
+A lightweight plugin that integrates Litestar web applications with the Model Context Protocol (MCP) by exposing marked routes as MCP tools and resources over MCP Streamable HTTP and JSON-RPC.

 Overview